 - (1) This Section shall not be construed to apply to zoological parks, circuses, performing animal exhibitions or research laboratories. - (2) Any person owning a large, carnivorous animal prior to the enactment of this Section shall be permitted to continue ownership of that animal, provided that the animal is registered after enactment of this Section.
-A copy of the registrations must be kept by the owner as evidence of possession of the animal prior to the enactment of this Section.

-- (3) Any person owning or keeping a large, carnivorous animal not indigenous to the locality must have their property properly zoned to accommodate the maintenance of such animals. - (4) It shall be unlawful for a person to keep swine, with the exception of Asian Pot-Bellied Pigs, unless such premises are stockyards, slaughterhouses, or other premises where the keeping or raising of livestock is permitted by county zoning ordinances. - (5) It shall be unlawful for a person to own, keep, or breed a horse, pony, mule, donkey, jackass, or llama in the City on premises which measure less than eight thousand (8,000) square feet in a lot area per animal, unless such premises are registered as a stable under Sec.
+A copy of the registrations must be kept by the owner as evidence of possession of the animal prior to the enactment of this Section. - (3) Any person owning or keeping a large, carnivorous animal not indigenous to the locality must have their property properly zoned to accommodate the maintenance of such animals. - (4) It shall be unlawful for a person to keep swine, with the exception of Asian Pot-Bellied Pigs, unless such premises are stockyards, slaughterhouses, or other premises where the keeping or raising of livestock is permitted by county zoning ordinances. - (5) It shall be unlawful for a person to own, keep, or breed a horse, pony, mule, donkey, jackass, poultry of any kind, or llama in the City, unless zoned properly. on premises which measure less than eight thousand (8,000) square feet in a lot area per animal, unless such premises are registered as a stable under Sec.
 6-75i. of the Code.
 (Gen. Ord.
-No. 25, 2001, As Amended, 3-14-02)
+No. 25, 2001, As Amended, 3-14-02) - (6) Wolf Hybrids and coydogs are prohibited within the corporate limits of the City.